Jessie-08/Strawberry-Milkshake/README.md

-# Strawberry-Milkshake
+# #Strawberry-Milkshake

-This is a simple way to make strawberry milkshake in a few minutes.
+''''This is a simple way to make strawberry milkshake in a few minutes.

-It also requires less ingredients.
+''''It also requires less ingredients.